© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Sculptured Stone Cross in Church is a scheduled monument protected by Cadw under reference PE142.
 View the official record →

-Sculptured Stone Cross in Church is a medieval stone cross of likely twelfth-century date, located within a parish church in Pembrokeshire.
+Sculptured Stone Cross in Church is a medieval stone cross located in Pembrokeshire, Wales, designated as a scheduled ancient monument under Cadw reference PE142.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE142.

 Sculptured Stone Cross in Church dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Sculptured Stone Cross in Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE142.